 For the filling:

 Line a baking sheet with a nonstick baking mat or parchment paper.
 In a large bowl combine the crushed hazelnut wafer cookies, hazelnuts, and Nutella until well combined.
 Mixture will be sticky.
 Chill the mixture in the refrigerator until firm enough to shape, about 30 minutes.
-Shape into 1/2-ounce balls about the size of a teaspoon.
+Using a 1-Tablespoon spring-loaded cookie scoop, scoop into balls.
 Place balls on prepared baking sheet then chill in the freezer until they are hardened, about 15 minutes.

 For the chocolate coating: